-(Added by Ordinance No. 186192; amended by Ordinance Nos.
-186902 and 187904, effective August 19, 2016.)
+(Added by Ordinance No. 186192; amended by Ordinance No. 186902, effective December 26, 2014.)

-A. Reviews and Appeals.
-A person may request a modification to a BES decision related to this Chapter via an administrative review with BES staff, unless review is limited by administrative rule.
-After the requestor has exhausted all BES program and enforcement program reviews, the requestor may file for an appeal with the Code Hearings Officer per PCC Title 22.

-- 1. Reviews and appeals of the following may be requested: - a.
+- A. Reviews and Appeals.
+A person may request a modification to a BES decision related to this Chapter via an administrative review with BES staff.
+After the requestor has exhausted all BES program and enforcement program reviews, the requestor may file for an appeal with the Code Hearings Officer per PCC Title 22. - 1.
+Reviews and appeals of the following may be requested: - a.
 The determination of a violation of this Chapter or associated rules. - b.
 The type and level of enforcement action taken by BES. - c.
 The type and amount of penalty imposed by BES. - d.
 Compliance due dates. - e.
 A requirement to obtain a permit. - f.
 A denial of a permit. - g.
-Required remediation actions. - h.
-Other items made reviewable by administrative rule. - 2.
-Reviews and appeals may not be requested for: - a.
+Required remediation actions. - 2.
+Reviews and appeals may not be requested for:

+- a.
 The amount of cost recovery assessment against the person by BES. - b.
 A requirement to meet a technical standard. - c.
-Other issues identified in individual program-specific administrative rules. - B. BES Code Compliance Cases.
+Other issues identified in individual program-specific administrative rules. - 3.
+Appeals to the City Code Hearings Officer.
+An appellant must pay a filing fee in the amount of the Code Hearing fee as part of the appeal request.
+If the Code Hearings Officer finds in favor or in partial favor of the appellant, BES will reimburse the appellant for the full amount of the fee, and send a check to the appellant via certified mail. - B. BES Code Compliance Cases.
 BES may file a case before the Code Hearings Officer under PCC Title 22 to compel compliance with City regulations.
 The person committing the violation will be offered the opportunity to present evidence.